ReFreeKV: Towards Threshold-Free KV Cache Compression: Experiments

 \subsection{Main Results}

 The main experimental results are shown in Table~\ref{main_result}.
-Due to space limitations, the results for the 50\% budget size are placed in Appendix~\ref{app:main2}.
 For comparison with Twilight, we separately report the results in Table~\ref{tab:twi} due to its different hyperparameter type.
 Based on Table~\ref{main_result}, we can draw the following observations.

 • \method is able to fulfill our objective, capable of performing near-lossless dynamic compression across different models, varying input lengths, and diverse task types.
 Interestingly, with Llama3-8B and Qwen2.5-7B, \method even surpasses the full-cache performance by 0.12\% and 2.63\% respectively, utilizing an average of 63.68\% and 76.02\% KV cache.
 With Mistral, \method also manages to achieve near 15\% compression with a relatively small 1.5\% performance reduction.
-These results indicate that our proposed method can be suited for real-world scenarios with no bother by input-specific budget thresholds.
+These results indicate that our proposed method can strike for real-world scenarios with no bother by input-specific budget thresholds.

 • In stark contrast, previous methods achieve a consistent full-cache performance only when manually determined a high budget ratio, e.g. 90\%.
 However, when the budget is reduced, e.g. 50\% and 20\%, the degradation can become severe on certain datasets, distinct from \method that automatically adjusts the pruning to always prioritize full-cache performance.
 Theoretically, one could tune the budget for each dataset that achieves minimal degradation, but this is generally infeasible for real-world open-domain instructions.